 Before you begin setting up EU taxes in Shopify

 You need to determine whether you should charge taxes.
 If you're not sure, then consult with local tax authorities or a tax professional.
 Typically, if you intend to sell to other countries in the EU, then you need to register with the tax authorities in your own country to charge VAT.

 If you exceed a certain threshold of sales into another country in the EU, or you have a significant business presence there, then you might need to register for the One-Stop Shop (OSS) scheme, or contact each of the relevant agencies and register with them.
 The process varies depending on where your business is based and where you sell, and on individual government requirements.
 Where you're registered to collect VAT determines the rates that you charge to your customers.

 - For customers in your home country, your local VAT rate is charged.

-- For customers in EU countries outside your own, the rate is determined by whether you exceed the registration threshold.
+- For customers in EU countries outside your own, the rate is determined by whether you exceed the registration threshold of 10,000 EUR.

 - If you do not exceed the threshold, then your local VAT rate is charged.

-- If you do exceed the threshold, then the VAT rate of your customer's country is charged.
-To charge the destination country's VAT rate, you need to register for a VAT number with that country.
+- If you exceed the threshold, then the VAT rate of your customer's country is charged.
+To charge the destination country's VAT rate, you need to register for a VAT number with OSS or with that country.

 If you have a significant presence in a country, then you should contact that country's tax authority to confirm whether you need to register to collect taxes.
 It's your responsibility to determine if your business exceeds the distance sales threshold.

 The One-Stop Shop scheme, also called the Union OSS, is for merchants within the EU whose sales to other EU member countries require them to charge and remit VAT based on destination countries.
 You can use the OSS scheme if your annual sales to all other EU member countries are equal to or greater than 10,000 EUR.